JoReci2/sysbot/README.md

 # SysBot

-A system automation and management tool that provides a unified interface for connecting to and managing various systems through different protocols.
+A system test tool that provides a unified interface for connecting to and test various systems through different protocols.
 Built with Robot Framework integration in mind.

 ## Features

 - **Multi-protocol Support**: SSH, HTTP, WinRM, and more
 - **SSH Tunneling**: Support for nested SSH tunnels with automatic management
-- **File Operations**: Execute scripts and retrieve results remotely
 - **Cross-platform**: Support for Linux and Windows systems
 - **Robot Framework Integration**: Built-in support for Robot Framework automation with SUITE scope
-- **Type Safety**: Full type hints and static analysis support
-- **Modular Architecture**: Dynamic module loading and discovery
+- **Modular Architecture**: Dynamic components loading and discovery (module and plugins)
-- **Data Loaders**: Extensible data import system
 - **Connection Management**: Robust session caching and lifecycle management
+- **Secret Management**: Secure storage and retrieval of sensitive data

 ## Installation